blakeblackshear/frigate/docs/docs/configuration/reference.md

       - car
       - person
     # Optional: required zones for an object to be marked as an alert (default: none)
+    # NOTE: when settings required zones globally, this zone must exist on all cameras
+    #       or the config will be considered invalid.
+In that case the required_zones
+    #       should be configured at the camera level.
     required_zones:
       - driveway
   # Optional: detections configuration